4mile/dbt_4mile_demo/README.md

 This will install all dependent packages, and loading any data seeds to your dev schema in the warehouse.

-From there, try running the following commands to get started and view the project documentation:
+The below commands are commonly used on the day-to-day when developing with dbt to QA, run and test DAGs and transformation outputs.

 - dbt compile
 - dbt run
 - dbt test

+Finally, try running the following commands to get started by viewing the project documentation:

 - dbt docs generate
 - dbt docs serve

+A full list of commands can be found [here](https://docs.getdbt.com/reference/dbt-commands/).
+The `dbt run` docs in particular are worth knowing well in order to understand how to run only certain models, rather than executing all models every time while you're developing in dbt.

 ## Resources: